9 Xiao3 Chu4 (or Xu4) 小畜

 Feminine aid is limited but the feminine can restrict the masculine.
 Line 3 is seen as a lesson before the masculine starts to make use of feminine aid.

 Enlightenment through nine three: to treat one’s partner with a true heart and seek hand-in-hand cooperation.
 The masculine can't move as it is restricted by the feminine.
 If it still intends to make use of the feminine aid, the couple will quarrel.
-However if it can change to feminine to understand its partner, the hexagram will become Zhong Fu (61), sincerity and trust radiate from the heart, where it possesses sincerity and trust but needs to do them right (i.e. do them in a heartfelt manner).
+However if it can change to feminine to understand its partner, the hexagram will become Zhong Fu (61), sincerity and trust radiate from the heart, signifying not only it needs to possess sincerity and trust (which is to the basic attitude to deal with others) but it also needs to do them in a heartfelt manner.

 The 4th line

-Text: Sincerity and trust, (which are the way) to get rid of the blood, and to get out of fear and worry, (and which causes) no fault (or calamity).
+Sincerity and trust, which are the way to let bleeding be gone and fear and worry be off, and which leads to no fault (or calamity).

 Line 4 is the representative line of hexagram Xiao Chu and exhibits the significance of the feminine feeding the masculine, the small one serving the large.
 Line 5 is at the king’s position and line 4 is at the courtier’s position; feminine line 4 sustains masculine line 5, like a courtier serving the king.
 Line 4 is fearful as it accompanies the king like accompanying a tiger; thus it must serve the king with sincerity and trust, which is the best way to avoid getting hurt, i.e. bleeding, and to be free from fear and worry.